The Hanbury-Brown and Twiss effect in inflationary cosmological perturbations

 The quantum fluctuations of the inflaton classicalize upon horizon exit, hence loop corrections due to interactions of the inflaton with other fields can be thought of as quantum corrections over these classical configurations.
 The usual assumption is, then, that these corrections should be small and perturbation theory is employed.
 Under this assumption, observable effect should only be a small correction over the standard prediction of inflation.
 However, it's possible this isn't the case for interactions during reheating.
 The coupling between the inflaton and other fields should be dressed by the growing mode functions of the inflaton\cite{Kaya2013}.
 If reheating lasts long enough, these coupling could become very large.
 This would lead the inflaton to exhibit strong mode-mode coupling and highly non-linear behavior.
+If inflation is ``warm'' \cite{warm} such chaoticization effects could be particularly prominent, since they would last in the whole inflationary era.
 As it is known, strongly coupled harmonic oscillators behave in a very chaotic way\cite{Easther1997,Cornish1996}.
 So, we expect the same to happen with the inflaton modes: they should exhibit some chaotic behavior.
 This is the assumption we will be working with in this work.

 There is some parallel with the interplay of a coherent field into a thermalized gas which was thought to occur in chiral condensates \cite{laser,gyulassy} as well as in the ``Glasma'' \cite{glasma}.
 In both these cases it was assumed that the thermalized part is chaotic, and the signal would be encoded in the coherence of HBT-type identical particle correlations.